 Relax in the undiscovered paradise of Ishigaki, Okinawa

-This exciting trip to Japan includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.
+This exciting trip to Japan includes international flights, excursions, accommodation, breakfasts and some lunches and dinners.

 From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your trip.
 All of our trips are entirely bespoke and we will continually refine your itinerary until it’s perfect.